TolgaTopaloglu/Sign-Detection/README.md

 =>Sign Detection with YOLO (Ultralytics)
   This project is a deep learning-based object detection system that detects traffic and street signs using a model trained with Ultralytics YOLO.
-The trained model     is   used in Python for inference on images to identify and localize signs.The main goal of this project is to demonstrate a real-world application of object          detection      using a custom-trained dataset.
+  The trained model is used in Python for inference on images to identify and localize signs.
+  The main goal of this project is to demonstrate a real-world application of object detection using a custom-trained dataset.

 =>The purpose and objectives of this project.
   *Train a custom object detection model for sign recognition